hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---gather-in-advance.md

   - [ ] Gather "neon" signs - Olivia created plug-in small neon color signs for HG Labs, HG Nights, and HackGreenville - These are plug-in and operated with the corresponding remotes.
 These are stored at OpenWorks.
 They do work on batteries, but none are currently in them.

 ## Speakers / Presenters
-- [ ] Gather extension cords and power strips.
-Be sure the amperage and outlet distribution are sufficient for the load for any higher load appliances (ovens, crockpots, hot plates, microwave)
 - [ ] Gather any audio, video cables, whiteboards, dry erase markers, erasers, podiums, time clocks, or video adapters that may be needed
 - [ ] Export a guest list from Meetup by clicking “Manage Attendees” from the event page.
 Then, on the attendee’s page, click the “Manage Attendees” button and there’s an option to download a spreadsheet.
 Requires "Organizer" role on Meetup.com, but this works even without a "Pro" account.
 - [ ] Print and gather name tags.